shb9019/Haiku-Jam-Clone---DBMS-Project/README.md

 - sets the **environment variable** to `production`
 - opens the db connection for `production`
-- starts the server on 127.0.0.1:3333 or on 127.0.0.1:PORT_ENV
+- starts the server on 127.0.0.1:2017 or on 127.0.0.1:PORT_ENV

 Before running on production you have to set the **environment vaiables**:

-- DB_ENV - database name
+- DB_NAME - database name for production
-- DB_USER_ENV - user for the production database
+- DB_USER - database username for production
-- DB_PW_ENV - password for production database user
+- DB_PASS - database password for production
+- DB_HOST - database host for production
-- SECRET_ENV - secret for json web token
+- JWT_SECERT - secret for json web token

 Optional:

-- PORT_ENV - the port your api on 127.0.0.1, default to 3333
+- PORT - the port your api on 127.0.0.1, default to 2017

 ### other commands

 - `npm run dev` - simply start the server withou a watcher
+- `npm run create-sqlite-db` - creates the sqlite database
-- `npm run dropDB` - drops **ONLY** the sqlite database
+- `npm run drop-sqlite-db` - drops **ONLY** the sqlite database
 - `npm run lint` - linting with [eslint](http://eslint.org/)
 - `npm run nodemon` - same as `npm start``
 - `npm run prepush` - a hook wich runs before pushing to a repository, runs `npm test` and `npm run dropDB`